-- 1. Accountancy shall be treated at par with academic/elective subjects. - 2.
-In case an applicant has studied elective and core languages, the core language subject will be treated as language, while elective language can be considered as academic/ elective subject.
+- Mass Media Studies will be treated as an academic subject for the purpose of admission to B.A.
+(Hons.)
+Journalism (Hindi/ English). - In case an applicant has studied both elective and core languages, the core/ elective language subject will be treated as language, while elective language can be considered as academic/ music elective subject.

-- 3. Admission to B.A.
+- Admission to B.A.
 (Hons.)
-Philosophy will be based on 'Best Four' percentage including one language and three academic/elective subjects as per the above procedure. - 5.
-The applicants must have studied and passed Mathematics at the qualifying exam for admission to B.A.
-(Honours) in Economics. - (a) For admission to Honours in any language programme, advantage of 2% in the 'Best Four' percentage will be given to those applicants who have studied that particular elective language. - (b) In case, an applicant has not studied a language at qualifying exam and is seeking admission to Honours in that language (except for Honours in English and Hindi, refer (c)), deduction of 5% will be imposed on 'Best Four' percentage. - (c) For admission to Honours in English and Hindi, the applicant must have studied and passed the respective language in the qualifying exam and should include respective language for calculation of 'Best Four' percentage. - 6.
-University may define any other relevant subjects as an academic/ elective for a particular Honours programme.
+Applied Psychology will be based on 'Best Four' percentage as in B.A.
+(Hons.)
+Psychology. - Admission to B.A.
+(Hons.)
+Social Work and B.A.
+(Hons.)
+Philosophy will be based on 'Best Four' percentage including one language and three academic/elective subjects as per the above procedure. - The applicants must have studied and passed Mathematics at the qualifying exam for admission to B.A.
+(Honours) in Economics. - (a) For admission to Honours in any language programme, advantage of 2% in the 'Best Four' percentage will be given to those applicants who have studied that particular elective language. - (c) In case, an applicant has not studied a language at qualifying exam and is seeking admission to Honours in that language (except for Honours in English and Hindi, refer (c)), deduction of 5% will be imposed on 'Best Four' percentage. - (d) For admission to Honours in English and Hindi, the applicant must have studied and passed the respective language in the qualifying exam and should include respective language for calculation of "Best Four' percentage. - University may define any other relevant subjects as an academic/ elective for a particular Honours programme.